rkalis/dotfiles/README.md

 * setup.sh - Symlinks the other contents of the dotfiles/bin/ folder to ~/bin/
 * togglehidden - A shell script that toggles between showing and hiding hidden files

+### Duti (duti/)
+* setup.sh - Sets the defaults set up in the different files
+* app.package.id - Contains all extensions for the specified program

 ### Fish (fish/)
 * setup.sh - Symlinks all fish files to their corresponding location in ~/.config/fish/
 * config.fish - Adds ~/bin to PATH